threefoldfoundation/books/content/ourverse/ov_intro.md

 State of the art rendering and experiences beyond e-commerce and marketing.
 A metaverse built by and for the people using it, with worthwhile capabilities that enhance your virtual experience.

-A high quality metaverse experience cannot be delivered from far away datacenters, just like a very high resolution and action intense games cannot be delivered by central large datacenters.
+A high quality metaverse experience cannot be delivered from far away datacenter, just like a very high resolution and action intense games cannot be delivered by central large datacenters.
 Local gaming consoles are top of the market and present the best gaming experience to gamers.
 Gaming consoles are local to gamers for optimum performance and experience.
-For immersive metaverse high quality and responsive metaverse experiences you need local data compute, storage and GPU rendering.
+For immersive metaverse high quality and responsive metaverse experiences you need local data compute and storage and GPU rendering.

 ### Local GPU Rendering

-OurVerse’s proximity of ThreeFold’s edge computing allows rendering proximity (low latency) and speed unmatched in the industry.
+OurVerse’s proximity by ThreeFold’s edge computing allows rendering proximity (low latency) and speed unmatched in the industry.

 This allows streaming and graphic rendering at super high speeds with pixel perfect imagery, making OurVerse the first metaverse to achieve this status.